Telegram Button

 Active – Who plays cricket?

-(– in this sentence, who is the subject.
-And it will become the passive object.
-The objective form of who is whom.
+– in this sentence, who is the subject.
+Who will become the passive object.
+And the objective form of who is whom.
 Right?

 So, with the passive voice, we'll use by whom as the passive object.